 You will follow a modular programme (180 credits in total), which comprises six taught modules (20 credits each) and a dissertation of 15,000 words (60 credits) which is to be submitted at the end of your studies.
-You will have the opportunity to pick 100 credits from a range of modules, which may include:
+You will be required to undertake the following compulsory module:

 - Introduction to Legal Research (Compulsory) (20 Credits)